Booking.com: best prices

 Two other religious buildings are worth visiting.
 These are the Convent of Santo Domingo and the Convent of San Fransisco.
 The Convent of Santo Domingo is beautifully simple inside with white walls and four arches built in red and black bricks.
 It is now home to a contemporary art gallery.
 The Convent of San Fransisco is Baroque in style and houses a museum of Religious Art.

-A good day to visit Teguise is Sunday when there is a busy craft fair and folk dancing.
+A good day to visit Teguise is Sunday when there is a busy market and craft fair with folk dancing.